OWASP/owasp.github.io/_posts/2023-11-08-ONCD-RFI-submitted.md

 <!--more-->

-The response is available on the [OWASP Foundation's](/assets/files/posts/Open-Source%20Software%20Security%20RFI%20Response%20-%20OWASP.pdf).
+OWASP's [response can be downloaded here](/assets/files/posts/Open-Source%20Software%20Security%20RFI%20Response%20-%20OWASP.pdf).
 Some highlights include:

 ### OWASP's prioritization of the US Government's desire to improve the security of open source software